-Students in the Health Information Management major are required to take HIT121.
-HIT230 is required for all other majors.

-▲+ Spring only courses.
+- ▲+ Spring only courses.
+Please see your academic advisor for availability. - ▲ Fall only courses.
+Please see your academic advisor for availability. - ▲\ Summer only courses.
 Please see your academic advisor for availability.

-▲- Fall only courses.
-Please see your academic advisor for availability.

-▲ Summer only courses.
-Please see your academic advisor for availability.

-1 Any Psychology or Sociology course.

 Students are required to follow the program curriculum in effect when they begin taking technical courses, not when students are accepted to the College or program.
 Minimum grade of "C" in all technical and non-technical courses in the program curriculum is required.